When to Go to the ER

-- A responsible adult or phone number of someone to contact
+- A responsible adult or phone number for someone to contact

 When You Arrive

-When you arrive at the emergency room, a triage nurse will evaluate your signs and symptoms and check your vital signs.
+When you arrive at the emergency room, a triage nurse will evaluate your symptoms and take your vital signs.

 Priority of Patients

 Patients with life-threatening illnesses or injuries take priority for treatment in the ER, followed by seriously ill or unstable patients.
+All others will be seen in the order of arrival.
 We strive to make any patient’s time in the waiting room as pleasant and brief as possible.

-To avoid delays, you will be registered once you are in an examining room.
-The registration clerk will ask for medical records and identification and insurance information.
-All patients will be medically screened, evaluated and stabilized, regardless of insurance or ability to pay.
+You will be registered after you have been seen by a medical professional.
+The registration clerk will obtain medical record and billing information.
+All patients will be medically screened, evaluated, and stabilized, regardless of insurance or ability to pay.

-- Nurses certified in advanced cardiac life support, Pediatric Advanced Life Support (PALS) and trauma nursing
+- Nurses certified in emergency medicine and advanced cardiac life support

 - Technicians with advanced EMS experience